apache/openserverless/README.md

 5. Click on `openserverless` then select Linux if requested

-6. Click on the menu bar on `File` then `Openworkspace from file`, then select the `openserverless` folder and open the `openserverless.code-workspace`.
+6. Click on the menu bar on `File` then `Openworkspace from file`, then select the `openserverless` folder and open one of the workspaces.
+Currently:

+- `openserverless-cli.code-workspace`: for the CLI
+- `openserverless.code-workspace`: for the Operator
+- `openserverless.code-workspace`: everything else

  Select `Linux` and then `Trust the authors` if requested.

 ## Access to the subprojects